Introduction to Off-Grid Solar

 You can also consider the effects of the seasons on solar output.
 The productivity of the panels will vary throughout the year.
 See the general rules of thumb below about how array size relates to output throughout the year:

-3. What size of inverter do I need?
+3. What size inverter do I need?

 To select the right size of inverter, you must calculate the peak load of the system.